The 11th ADA "IMPERIAL" Brigade is the largest and most deployed Air Defense Organization in the world.

 CSM Francisco J. Lloret Jr.

-Command Sgt.
-Maj.
-Lloret’s academic accomplishments include an associate degree in Applied Science in Electronic Systems Studies from Thomas Edison State University, a Bachelor of Science degree in Liberal Studies from Excelsior University, and a Bachelor of Arts degree in Leadership and Workforce Development from U.S. Army Command and General Staff College.
+CSM Lloret holds an Associate’s in Applied Science in Electronic Systems Studies from Thomas Edison State University, a Bachelor of Science degree in Liberal Arts from Excelsior University, and a Bachelor of Arts degree in Leadership and Workforce Development from U.S. Army Command and General Staff College.